loafey/master-thesis/Notes/AsmSpec.typ

   (using `await` or `flush`), `RSP` is set to an appropiate location so when a function returns, the stack pointer can be set to that location.
   `SSP` points to the start of this stack *in memory*.
-This allows for easy garbage collection, if we are for example flushing a closure.
+This allows for easy garbage collection, if we are for example flushing a future.
   The reason we need `SSP` is because the stack on X86-64 grows backwards, while the heap grows forward.
 This also means `SEP(fp)` points to somewhere along the end of the new stack allocation, and not the start, meaning that